 Geoffrey Dipple received his Ph.D. in early modern European history from Queen’s University in Kingston, Ontario.
 Before joining the faculty at Augustana, he taught at the University of Ottawa, Queen’s University and the University of Toronto.
 In addition to regularly teaching introductory classes on the history of "Western Civilization," he also offers courses on the history of the Middle Ages, "The Reformation," "Hitler and the Holocaust," and on genocide in the 20th century.
 His publications include "Antifraternalism and Anticlericalism in the German Reformation: Johann Eberlin von Günzburg and the Campaign Against the Friars" (1996), "Radical Reformation Studies: Essays Presented to James M. Stayer", co-edited with Werner O. Packull (1999), and “'Just as in the Time of the Apostles': Uses of History in the Radical Reformation" (2005).
 He is currently working on a book-length translation of German Reformation pamphlets into English and a book on literary and lived utopias during the Protestant Reformation.

 Michael Mullin received his Ph.D. from the University of California—Santa Barbara, where he also served as a lecturer in the history department.
 Trained as a colonial historian, with a special emphasis on American Indians, he teaches departmental courses in "American History to 1877," "Revolutionary America," "The Era of the American Civil War," "Western Civilization," and two different courses on American Indian history.
 His scholarly work has appeared in The American Indian Quarterly, American Indian Culture and Research Journal, and Mid-American Historical Journal.
 He is currently revising a manuscript concerning the Delaware Indians and Pennsylvania during the Seven Years War.
-Dr. Mullin received the College’s inaugural Vernon and Mildred Niebuhr Faculty Excellence Award as outstanding teacher at Augustana.
-In addition to advising history majors, he oversees the College’s social studies teaching major.
+Dr. Mullin received the University’s inaugural Vernon and Mildred Niebuhr Faculty Excellence Award as outstanding teacher at Augustana.
+In addition to advising history majors, he oversees the University’s social studies teaching major.